 In June 2007, Clay Dreaming Pottery Studio acquired the ceramics studio at the Redbrick Arts Center.
 With the strong support of students and trade workers, Clay Dreaming quickly developed into a healthy and growing community of potters.

 In March 2010, Clay Dreaming moved from the old Redbrick Arts building into a brand-new, state of the art facility in the heart of downtown Beverly.
-With Tracie's husband, Peter Koeplin, serving as General Contractor, Clay Dreaming revitalized the building that once housed the Registry of Motor Vehicles.
+Clay Dreaming revitalized the building that once housed the Registry of Motor Vehicles.

 Clay Dreaming Pottery Studio is continuously expanding, offering ongoing intimate class sessions, use of community ceramists’ tools, a vast high-fire glaze library, and considerable equipment--including 10 potter’s wheels, 3 electric kilns, slab roller, and extruders.

 The studio provides classes for both adults and children alike for a range of techniques including hand building, wheel throwing, tile and mold making, as well as glaze instruction.
 Special workshops are held bringing craftsmen to demonstrate their work and style for shorter programs attractive to intermediate and advanced students.